Josee9988/bashAliases/README.md

 You can **choose wich ones** to install in the **installation script**.

-Made in ubuntu, and the 'updating and cleaning' aliases is completelly focused in **apt packages**.
+Made in ubuntu, and the 'updating and cleaning' aliases is focused in **apt packages**.

 ---